jdbhartley/ebay-mcp/src/utils/README.md

 # Zod Schemas for Tool Input Validation

-This directory contains Zod schemas for validating the inputs of the MCP tools.
-The schemas are organized in subdirectories that mirror the structure of the `src/api` directory.
+This directory (`src/utils/`) contains Zod schemas for validating the inputs of the MCP tools.
+The schemas are organized in subdirectories that mirror the structure of the `src/api/` directory.

+**Location:** `/Applications/Github/ebay-api-mcp-server/src/utils/`

 ## Workflow for Creating Zod Schemas